mbd-s/cold-food/README.md

 ## @coldfoodbot (Cold Food Bot)

-###A Twitter bot tweeting century-old meals, three times a day.
+###A Twitter bot tweeting century-old meals every three hours.
 Data comes from @nypl's ['What's on the Menu?'](http://menus.nypl.org/) collection.
-Runs off a custom Twitter dashboard on Heroku.
+(This bot isn't associated with the library, though.)

 ---